dude is only commissioner because he is a lawyer with much experience fucking over labor, and he's very good at it

 Seriously.
 Fuck that to hell.
 Why do people who hate baseball run baseball?!

-― FRAUDULENT STEAKS (The Cursed Return of the Dastardly Thermo Thinwall), Sunday, 27 March 2022 03:09 (two months ago) link
+― FRAUDULENT STEAKS (The Cursed Return of the Dastardly Thermo Thinwall), Sunday, 27 March 2022 03:09 (eight months ago) link

 Easier problem to 'fix' than trying to get people under age 40 to give a shit about baseball.

 ― earlnash, Sunday, 27 March 2022 03:59 (eight months ago) link

 Is this really such a big deal?
 QB's have speakers in their helmets, does this ruin football?
 I'm old school when it comes to baseball traditions, but 50 on-field meetings discussions per game to discuss the signs kind of ruins baseball too.

 ― NoTimeBeforeTime, Monday, 28 March 2022 07:44 (eight months ago) link

 i hate it in football too. but football has been a mechanized, militarized game for decades. offensive coordinators up in a luxury box radioing down plays. i don’t want that in baseball.

 ― Tracer Hand, Monday, 28 March 2022 08:13 (eight months ago) link

 i watched a spring training game where they were testing out that tech and it seemed fine. i'm pretty sure the calls still have to come from the catcher at this point.